Content Creation

 You get drafts that reflect strategy, not just a one off prompt.

-Two paths into Content Creation
+Three paths into Content Creation

-1. Topical Authority strategy flow
+1. Resource Pages (Topical Authority strategy flow)

 - Are tied to a specific topic and URL in your Topical Map